emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

 ***
+## EE3
+### Score: 14/20
+1. Has movies, 1080p, and subtitles, but no adjustable quality, TV, or anime. 🟡
+1. They remove broken links, main player can't fail, so no server switching needed. ✔️
+1. Site has movies only so it doesn't need episode auto-next. 🟡
+1. Site has nice UI and feels modern . ✔️
+1. Site has watch lists, continue watching and history, and you can login to sync them across devices. ✔️
+1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Uses custom version of vidstack player. 🟡
+1. Site does not have watch parties. ❌

+***